 You or your representative may contact your BFCC-QIO to have a Medicare quality of care complaint form sent to you by mail.
 Or you can access the Medicare quality of care complaint form online.
-Please complete and sign the form and mail or fax it to your BFCC-QIO.
+You can find your state’s BFCC-QIO by checking the list below.

-Fax: Download and print a Quality of Care Complaint form in English or Spanish, and fax it to your BFCC-QIO’s fax number.
+Fax: Download the Medicare quality of care complaint form, complete and fax to your BFCC-QIO’s fax number.

 You can learn more about filing a complaint on Medicare.gov.